reizink/SprayPaint/README.md

 Anti-latency project in Unreal Engine
 **Unreal Engine 4.25.4** (Newest Version Anti-latency SDK Works with)

+*** NOTE: ***
+If WallBP gets recompiled, paint material reference will have to be recopied from WallBP in hierarchy to the VRPawn paint reference.

 ### Non Anti-Latency Controls:

 - WASD: Move Paint Can